nikerla/vc-content/pages/blogs/news/2015-10-21-integrating-virtocommerce-with-erp-and-other-systems-using-azure-api-app.md

 API Connectors and API Apps are a relatively new approach for Microsoft to integrate systems within the Azure ecosystem.
 It allows you to integrate cloud solutions with on-premises solutions.
 Systems can automatically exchange data based on the rules defined in the Azure Logic App.
 You can read more about Logic Apps in these helpful links:

-* <a href="https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-what-are-logic-apps/" target="_blank">What are Logic Apps</a>
+* <a href="https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-what-are-logic-apps/" target="_blank" rel="nofollow">What are Logic Apps</a>
-* <a href="https://azure.microsoft.com/en-us/documentation/videos/azure-app-service-logic-apps-with-josh-twist/" target="_blank">Azure App Service Logic Apps</a>
+* <a href="https://azure.microsoft.com/en-us/documentation/videos/azure-app-service-logic-apps-with-josh-twist/" target="_blank" rel="nofollow">Azure App Service Logic Apps</a>

 ![](assets/images/blog/untitled_l.png)

 The VirtoCommerce API App exposes VirtoCommerce platform and its modules API as an Azure API App.
 That means any solution based on VirtoCommerce can exchange data with other systems available on Azure Marketplace.

-The API App is available on <a href="https://github.com/VirtoCommerce/vc-azure-api-app" target="_blank">github</a> and can be deployed from there using “Deploy to Azure” button.
+The API App is available on <a href="https://github.com/VirtoCommerce/vc-azure-api-app" target="_blank" rel="nofollow">github</a> and can be deployed from there using “Deploy to Azure” button.
 You’ll need an Azure subscription.

 ![](assets/images/blog/untitled_m.png)